 Third, living with a dog with disabilities isn’t much more difficult that living with a healthy dog.
 As long as the dog isn’t in any pain and is engaged in life, I hope his owners won’t give up.

-You can read more about Eddie’s Wheels and all of their programs to help paralyzed dogs on their website.
+Click here to read more about Eddie’s Wheels and their programs to help paralyzed dogs.

 (Photos: Eddie’s Wheels)